Vindicta-Team/Vindicta-Docs/docs/quick-start.md

 8. Click `START`
 9. Wait for the initialization process to complete -- this can take a minute or two
 10. You should now be able to select the initial spawn point (an orange box) to spawn at.

+## Save System

+Vindicta does not use the standard Arma 3 save system, instead it has a custom one.
+Access this through the `U` menu.
+The save data is stored in the profiles .vars. file, see [Where is my save file?](reporting-a-problem#where-is-my-save-file) to locate it.
+You are limited to 6 saves currently (each one bloats the .vars. file considerably, which in turn slows down Arma 3 startup time more considerably).
+You should consider backing up your .vars. file as regularly as you can, certainly before running Arma 3 after a new steam update has been installed.

 ## Some Tips Before You Start